trebor74hr/sqlalchemy-capture-sql/README.md

 This library provides simple class that enables similar behaviour, but for [SQLAlchemy](https://www.sqlalchemy.org/).
 Each SQL statement is captured along with passed parameters.

+## How it works
+Internally it uses
+[event.listens_for(engine, 'before_cursor_execute'](https://docs.sqlalchemy.org/en/13/core/events.html?highlight=before_cursor_execute#sqlalchemy.events.ConnectionEvents.before_cursor_execute)
-Internally it uses [event.listens_for(engine, 'before_cursor_execute'](https://docs.sqlalchemy.org/en/13/core/events.html?highlight=before_cursor_execute#sqlalchemy.events.ConnectionEvents.before_cursor_execute) event handler, e.g.:
+event handler, e.g.:

     @event.listens_for(engine, 'before_cursor_execute')
     def capture_sa_statement_listener(...)

-REMARKS:
+It simply collects all sql statements sent to event listeer by SQLAlchemy (sent just before execution) and statements are collected in CaptureSqlStatements instance until .finish() method is called (or with ctx is exited).

+Additionally it provides time measurement (see REMARKS), stats and formatting functions, see Examples.

+## REMARKS

+Some remarks:

  * There is some "heuristic" duration measurement, i.e. class measures time between 2 captures, it is not actual DB execution time.